toddwords/drunkwood/README.md

 # Drunkwood
-a context-free grammar from generating situations of drunkenness with achewood characters and such as that
+a context-free grammar for generating situations of drunkenness with achewood characters and such as that

 ###How to Use
 you'll have to have python installed, and run the python shell, get into the drunkwood directory and type: